 When people check their phones 150 times a day, it’s hard to keep their attention.
 How’s a stagnant, aging course supposed to compete with YouTube?
 One winning tactic: make the course relevant to each learner with their own custom learning pathway.

-E-learning has one big advantage over traditional classrooms: it puts large-scale personalized learning within instructional designers’ reach.
-For instance, using artificial intelligence (AI) or even basic algorithms, software applications can create a personal pathway by assessing learners and guiding each one to the content they need, exactly when it’s most relevant to that individual.
+eLearning has one big advantage over traditional classrooms: it puts large-scale personalized learning within instructional designers’ reach.
+For instance, using machine learning or even basic algorithms, software applications can create a personal pathway by assessing learners and guiding each one to the content they need, exactly when it’s most relevant to that individual.

 But learning technology solutions can’t achieve greatness in a vacuum.
 Instructional designers must fine-tune these algorithms and appropriately categorize content to enable the personalized course design that’s now within reach.